laravel/nova-docs/4.0/resources/authorization.md

 [[toc]]

 When Nova is accessed only by you or your development team, you may not need additional authorization before Nova handles incoming requests.
-However, if you provide access to Nova to your clients or large team of developers, you may wish to authorize certain requests.
+However, if you provide access to Nova to your clients or a large team of developers, you may wish to authorize certain requests.
 For example, perhaps only administrators may delete records.
 Thankfully, Nova takes a simple approach to authorization that leverages many of the Laravel features you are already familiar with.

 ## Policies